 How to store homemade playdough

-Since this is a homemade playdough, it does not have the kinds of preservatives that a brand name dough will have to keep it pliant for a long time.
+Since this is homemade playdough, it does not have the kinds of preservatives that a brand-name dough will have to keep it pliant for a long time.
 That said, with proper storage and a little diligence on your part, your homemade playdough can stick around for a surprising amount of time.

 As soon as the dough is done being played with, immediately place it into a plastic sandwich bag that will create an air-tight seal.
-Before fully closing the bag, press out any extra air that is trapped in the bag to create as close to a vaccuum as possible.
-Place the bags of playdough in a tin or box for safe keeping so that nothing sharp can puncture the bag.
+Before fully closing the bag, press out any extra air that is trapped in the bag to create as close to a vacuum as possible.
+Place the bags of playdough in a tin or box for safekeeping so that nothing sharp can puncture the bag.

 We hope that you enjoyed creating a wonderfully-scented pumpkin spice playdough for your preschool or elementary school children to enjoy.
+If you happened to make a mess on the carpet, be sure to check our guide on getting playdough out of the carpet.
 We love that this dough is easy to make with ingredients that are already around the house and how soft it stays even weeks later.
 This playdough would make a fun gift for family, friends, or coworkers with young children, so please share it with someone you love!